 - Lifetime maximum match = $3,000

-- Must participate in our MyPath program.
+- Must participate in and meet expectations of our MyPath program.

 We estimate that we will need to raise approximately $35,000 in 2019 to cover the required savings matches.
 Your donation can help us cover these costs: Donate